 We’ll invoice you for the balance including the shipping cost upon completion.

-Allow about 2 to 4 weeks for us to get through our list and make your pedal.
+Allow about 6 months for us to get through our list and make your pedal.

 If I don’t answer an email, please re-send it in case I missed it.
 We are busier now than ever.